Associate Professor Minako O'Hagan

 - 2006: Principal Investigator for MovieTrans: A feasibility study of EBMT for DVD subtitling, funded by Enterprise Ireland

-- April 2017-April 2020: Project Member of the Network on Crisis Translation (INTERACT) funded by the European Commission Horizon 2020 Marie Skłodowska-Curie Action Research and Innovation Staff Exchange (RISE - grant number 734211).
+- April 2017-April 2020: Project Member of the International Network on Crisis Translation (INTERACT) funded by the European Commission Horizon 2020 Marie Skłodowska-Curie Action Research and Innovation Staff Exchange (RISE - grant number 734211).
 INTERACT was officially launched in April 2017 at the project lead Dublin City University (DCU) (PI Dr. Sharon O’Brien) in collaboration with partner institutions, including the University College London (UCL) and the University of Auckland (UoA).
 INTERACT aims to: 1) enable accurate and timely translation-enabled crisis communication; 2) improve outcomes for crisis-affected and at-risk communities by contributing to translation-enabled communication with those communities; and 3) enhance human skills, competences and cross-sectoral collaboration involved in crisis translation.

 Teaching | Current